A WRITING RETREAT WITH LYZ LENZ

 Morning yoga with a view

-A private sail through Camden Harbor
+Private sail through Camden Harbor

 Mornings begin with a breakfast spread at the inn and a walk by the water, or gentle yoga at a studio just down the street overlooking the harbor.
 We’ll follow with a writing session that blends craft, community, and raw generative work.
-Lunch is on your own, with charming spots to explore just steps away.
+Everything is walkable once you arrive, with many charming places at hand to explore.
 One afternoon we’ll sail Camden Harbor on a chartered sailboat; another we’ll linger over wine and dive deep into storytelling, structure, and technique.
-Evenings feature dinner—both catered and at beloved local spots around town—along with an intimate evening of readings in a converted artist’s studio.
+Evenings feature dinner—both catered and at beloved local spots around town—along with intimate readings in a converted artist’s studio.

 The Cafe